jdcrensh/react-intl-webpack-plugin/README.md

-# @jdcrensh/react-intl-webpack-plugin
+# @climate/react-intl-webpack-plugin

 This plugin helps when using react-intl for internationalization of react apps.

+## Fork

+This fork adds a few options for generating the JSON output:

-This fork changes the format of the resulting JSON file to be a simple key-value object.
+* Changes JSON output to be simple key-value pairs
+* Orders outputted keys alphabetically
+* Removes all whitespace from values, i.e. spaces and newlines in multiline ES6 strings.

 ## Workflow